Kingdom of Setul Mambang Segara

 Setul, officially the Kingdom of Setul Mambang Segara (Kerajaan Setul Mambang Segara; Jawi: نڬري ستول ممبڠ سڬارا; เมืองสตูล; RTGS: Mueang Satun) was a Malay kingdom founded in the northern coast of the Malay Peninsula.
 The state was established in 1808 in the wake of the partition between the rulers of the royal house of Kedah.
 The partition witnessed the territory being seceded to the cadet branch of the royal family.
 The sovereignty of the kingdom effectively ended in 1916, following the dissolution by the Siamese government.
 Its borders were largely inherited to its successive province, the present-day Satun, Thailand.

 Etymology

-Setul derives its name from Buah Setul, a local name for the cottonfruit tree native to the area, while its honorific title—Mambang Segara—is a Malay variant of the Sea Deity, an ancient guardian of the sun and sea, potentially tied from ancient Malay mysticism due to its location off the western seaboard of the Malay Peninsula.
+Setul derives its name from Buah Setul, a local name for the cottonfruit tree native to the area, while its honorific title—Mambang Segara—is a Malay variant of the Sea Deity, potentially tied from ancient Malay mysticism due to its location off the western seaboard of the Malay Peninsula.
 An interpretation of Mambang Segara can also be seen on its present-day provincial seal.

 The state was also colloquially referred to as Setoi, a Kedahan Malay cognate of the territory.
 In the Thai language, the state was known as Satun (สตูล).
 The Thai pronunciation was later adopted to the present-day name of the province.